 This makes bank sold health insurance a good choice for senior citizens due to the lower premium.

 Policyholders who hold a bank account and choose to buy a health insurance policy from the bank can choose to portability to the insurance company who have tied up with the bank to offer the policy, if they desire.
 This makes these policies more attractive as policyholders can always opt to port if they are not happy with the coverage offered by the bank sold insurance policy.

 Most bank sold health policies offer policyholders the option to increase their health cover through additional covers, which can be added on to their primary policy.
-In this way, policyholders can choose to get more coverage as and when they require it by simply purchasing additional protection.
+In this way, policyholders can choose to as and when they require it by simply purchasing additional protection.